MAKERS | THE AMERICAS | MEXICO | WAX

 José Hernández Alávez, Casa Viviana | Candle Makers

 He’s the son of Viviana Alávez, matriarch of Casa Viviana, a family workshop in Oaxaca, Mexico, that has renewed the ceremonial candles in beeswax tradition and, by doing so, has kept its legacy and usage alive.
-José is his oldest: he learnt everything from her, and also helped to break the moulds.
-In their elaborate, delicate and sculptural flower candles, this family has poured years of creativity, craft, resourcefulness and hard work.
+José is the eldest son: he learnt everything from Viviana, and also helped to break the moulds.
+Into their elaborate, delicate and sculptural flower candles, this family has poured years of creativity, craft and resourcefulness.

 How did you begin?